AlexArellanoATX/stock-analysis/README.md

  ![RefactoredCodePerformance2018](./Resources/VBA_Challenge_2018.png)

-  This is significant improvement, an 81% drop in execution time.
+  This is significant performance improvement: a greater than 80% drop in execution time.
-Using an array(index) to find and store the daily trading volume and closing stock prices for each stock, improves the efficiency of the operations and this makes it possible to reduce the time to run.
+Using arrays and an index variable to find and store the daily trading volume and closing stock prices for each stock, improves the efficiency of the operations and this makes it possible to reduce the time to run.

 ##  Summary:

-### In a summary statement, address the following questions.

-##### What are the advantages or disadvantages of refactoring code?
-### Advantages of refactoring code include:
+#### Advantages of refactoring code include:
 * reducing the time and system resources required to run code
 * identifying, reducing and avoiding bugs that could be time consuming and expensive to fix later
-* make it easier for multiple people to work with and undesrtand the code, when they are maintaining or adding to the code
+* making it easier for multiple people to work with and undesrtand the code, when they are maintaining or adding to the code

-* understanding the data, code and the processes it created better
+* understanding the data, code and functionality it provides better can make development and analysis teams more efficient

-### The disadvantages could include
+### The disadvantages of refactoring code include:
 * the time and effort it takes to identify, write, test and produce the refactored code
 * opportunity cost of not spending time working on something that generates revenue or creates new code